bparanj/crystal/computer/electronics/hackerbox/green-led.md

    - Recommended current: Typically 10-20mA for good brightness and longevity

 4. Test with a variable power supply and ammeter:
-   If you have the equipment, you can carefully test the LED:
+   If you have the equipment, you can test the LED:
    - Start with a low current (e.g., 1mA) and gradually increase it.
    - Observe the LED's brightness and temperature.
    - Stop well before reaching the typical maximum of 20-30mA.